holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_classes.markdown

 Each class parameter can be used as a normal [variable][] inside the class definition.
 The values of these variables are not set with [normal assignment statements][variable_assignment] or read from top or node scope; instead, they are [automatically set when the class is declared][setting_parameters].

 Note that if a class parameter lacks a default value, the user of the module **must** set a value themselves (either in their [external data][external_data] or an [override][]).
 As such, you should supply defaults wherever possible.

+Each parameter may be preceeded by an optional **[data type][datatypes] annotation**.
+If you include one, puppet will check the parameter *at runtime* to make sure that it has the right type.
+If no type annotation is provided, the default `Any` type will be assumed.

 ### Location